The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Do AI visibility tools fix problems automatically?

 Most tools stop at monitoring and alerts.
 A few connect tracking to a content workflow so you can act on the gap in the same place.
 Frase pairs daily AI-visibility monitoring with research, writing, scoring, and publishing, and Content Guard proposes fixes for ranking decay that you approve before they go live.
-You stay in control of what gets published.
+You stay in control of what gets published — nothing publishes itself unless you opt in.

 How much do AI visibility tools cost in 2026?